HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 ### Overview

 Usage of Ansible playbooks to deploy the HPE Ezmeral Runtime Enterprise is automated and eliminates manual intervention.
-Ansible playbooks provides the following functionalities for the installation user to deploy HPE Ezmeral Container Platform.
+Ansible playbooks provides the following functionalities for the installation user to deploy HPE Ezmeral Runtime Enterprise.

 -   Install the SLES OS on bare metal servers

 -   Prepare the hosts for HPECP implementation.

+-   Setup docker-registry to deploy ere through air-gapped environment

 -   Install the controller node.